SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_SPR1100.md

 ## DataMiner Connectivity Framework

-Starting from driver range **2.0.0.x**, the Ericsson SPR1100 driver supports the usage of DCF and can only be used on a DMA with **9.0.0.0** as the minimum version.
+Starting from connector range **2.0.0.x**, the Ericsson SPR1100 driver supports the usage of DCF and can only be used on a DMA with **9.0.0.0** as the minimum version.

 ### Connections